kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/11_Nodeport_Service/transcript.md

 {lots of powerpoint slide here to show above diagram}

 In this scenario this works great. although still involves using lots of non standard ports.
-Which isn't that neat.
+Which isn't that neat or good practice.